Fun Ways To Test Your Love In Sri Lanka

 Positioned on the west coast of the island, Kalpitiya is the ultimate watersports destination.
 One side of Kalpitiya overlooks the Kalpitiya Lagoon while the other overlooks the Indian Ocean, and the lagoon is an excellent spot for kitesurfing.
 The kite surfing season runs from May to October, and the winds make it desirable for experienced surfers, but there are many water sports centres with qualified instructors to help beginners.
 Kalpitiya is also home to Sri Lanka’s largest bar reef which is an excellent spot for surfing and both you and your partner are sure to enjoy this.

 Sri Lanka’s northernmost city, Jaffna, was once a ravaged war-torn city that is now recuperating and definitely a must-visit on your trip to Sri Lanka.
 While you’re there you should try the food at Hotel Rolex– definitely not a hotel but a hole-in-the-wall that serves some of the best street food in Jaffna!
-You will be served a variety of curries and yellow rice on a banana leaf, and any foodie would love this experience.
-While you’re there you should also visit Delft Island.
-A three-hour ferry ride from Jaffna you will find the island of Delft which is full of colonial ruins but it is best known for being overrun by ponies as it used to house the stables during the reign of the Dutch.
+Feast on a variety of mouth-watering curries accompanied by fragrant yellow rice that’s served on a banana leaf!
+It’s a must-try experience, especially if you’re a couple of foodies.
+Here’s a rough guide on travelling to Jaffna that might be useful to you.